9 Things You Need to Know About Beech Wood

 As of 2016, the most famous beech trees in the world - or certainly the most photographed - are the ones lining Dark Hedges in Ballymoney, Ireland.
 The reason?
 The avenue was used as the setting for the Kingsroad in HBO's Game of Thrones, a TV show watched by nearly 17.4 million people worldwide.

 Widely used but comparatively little known, wood from the common beech tree holds many, many properties and possible uses.
 To see it in such plentiful supply yet having it be cut down for firewood strikes us as wrong.
-While not the noblest of woods, beech's value lies in its versatility behind the scenes.
+Let’s celebrate the versatility of this timber and advocate for its wider use!

 1. Beech holds divine and historical symbolism